lil-lab/touchdown/README.md

 You can construct your Gaussian smoothed target from the `*_center` click positions or contact us for cached targets.

-## Image features and panoramas
+## Panoramas
 To download the panoramas, please use the [StreetLearn](https://sites.google.com/view/streetlearn/code?authuser=0) environment.
 You can request access to the panoramic images by filling out the form in [StreetLearn Dataset](https://sites.google.com/view/streetlearn/dataset?authuser=0).
-More details and code to come in [Touchdown Dataset](https://sites.google.com/view/streetlearn/touchdown?authuser=0).
+More details are [here](https://sites.google.com/view/streetlearn/touchdown?authuser=0).

-## Reproducing the results
+## Experiments reproduction code
 The Touchdown tasks are reproduced by Harsh et al (2020).
-For more details, please refer to the paper [Retouchdown](https://arxiv.org/pdf/2001.03671.pdf) and code [VALAN](https://github.com/google-research/valan).
+For more details, please refer to [this technical report](https://arxiv.org/pdf/2001.03671.pdf) and code [VALAN](https://github.com/google-research/valan).

 ## License
 The Touchdown Dataset (c) 2018